avwx-rest/api-support-site/docs/tiers.md

 # Feature Tiers

+### What plans do you offer?

+You'll find a list of available plans along with their features, price, and call limit on the [account portal].

 ### Do you have any options for open-source projects?

 There is an open-source plan available which mirrors the free plan but with a higher call limit.
-If you are the creator or maintainer of a project currently using AVWX, [email me](mailto:avwx@dupont.dev) with a link to your project repo.
+If you are the creator or maintainer of a project currently using AVWX, [email me] with a link to your project repo.

 ### Can I switch my plans after subscribing?